kyma-project/api-gateway/docs/user/apirule-migration/01-85-apirule-migration-faq.md

 # FAQ <!-- omit in toc -->

 APIRule CRD `v2` is the latest stable version.
-Version `v1beta1` is removed with version 3.4 of the API Gateway module.
 See the frequently asked questions related to the migration process.

 - [Displaying an APIRule's Spec](#displaying-an-apirules-spec)
   - [Why doesn't my APIRule contain any rules?](#why-doesnt-my-apirule-contain-any-rules)